Debt-to-Income Ratio

-In general, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+Usually, underwriting for conventional loans requires a qualifying ratio of 28/36.
+FHA loans are less strict, requiring a 29/41 ratio.

-The second number is the maximum percentage of your gross monthly income which can be spent on housing costs and recurring debt.
-Recurring debt includes payments on credit cards, auto/boat loans, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be applied to housing costs and recurring debt together.
+Recurring debt includes car payments, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Loan Pre-Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, feel free to use our Mortgage Loan Pre-Qualifying Calculator.

 Guidelines Only

 Americn Hero Mortgage can walk you through the pitfalls of getting a mortgage.
-Call us: 754-202-4376.
+Give us a call: 754-202-4376.

 Got a Question?